+Recommended computer:

-Recommended computer: Effective AvCAM version 11.156 windows XP or Vista are not supported and AvCAM will not install.
+Windows XP or Vista are not supported and AvCAM will not install.
+QCAD needs a 64 bit processor.

 We recommend using a desktop style computer running Windows 10 operating system.
-We also recommend 8GB memory and a video card that has its own memory.
+We also recommend 8GB memory.
 If a computer is used that has been used for other purposes, clear out any unused programs.
-The only programs you should have open is AvCAM and EasyCAD (or other cad program).
+The only programs you should have open is AvCAM and QCAD(or other cad program).
+The keyboard that will control the Panel Pro absolutely must have a numeric key pad and the mouse must have a mouse wheel.